-Conversion of organic materials to energy can proceed along three main pathways--thermochemical, biochemical, and physicochemical.
+Conversion of organic materials to energy can proceed along three main pathways: thermochemical, biochemical, and physiochemical.
 Useful forms of energy that can be produced include heat, steam, electricity, renewable natural gas, and fuels.
-Currently, all three pathways are utilized or have been demonstrated using mixed or separated municipal solid wastes (sometimes in combinations with industrial or petroleum refining residues).
+Currently, all three pathways are utilized or have been demonstrated using mixed or separated municipal solid wastes (sometimes in combination with industrial or petroleum refining residues).

 Biochemical conversion processes include anaerobic digestion (which occurs in landfills and controlled reactors or digesters) and anaerobic fermentation (for example, the conversion of sugars from cellulose to ethanol).
 Biochemical conversion proceeds at relatively low temperatures and low reaction rates.
 Higher moisture feedstocks are generally good candidates for biochemical processes.
 The lignin fraction of biomass cannot be economically converted by anaerobic biochemical means.
-As a consequence, a significant fraction of woody and some other fibrous feedstocks exits the process as a residue that may or may not have market value.
+Therefore, a significant fraction of woody and some other fibrous feedstocks exits the process as a residue that may or may not have market value.
 The residue, called digestate, can be composted or used as a fertilizer.

-Physiochemical conversion involves the physical and chemical synthesis of products from feedstocks (for example, biodiesel from waste fats, oils, and grease--known as FOG) and is primarily associated with the transformation of fresh or used vegetable oils, animal fats, greases, tallow, and other suitable feedstocks into liquid fuels or biodiesel.
-The March 2007 Biofuels from Municipal Wastes-Background Discussion Paper provides additional information on biofuels.
+Physiochemical conversion involves the physical and chemical synthesis of products from feedstocks (for example, biodiesel from waste fats, oils, and grease or FOG) and is primarily associated with the transformation of fresh or used vegetable oils, animal fats, greases, tallow, and other suitable feedstocks into liquid fuels or biodiesel.
+The March 2007 Biofuels from Municipal Wastes-Background Discussion Paper (PDF download) provides additional information on biofuels.

 - Digesting Urban Organics Residuals (DUOR): A Forum on Technology, Economics & Permitting

-- Current Anaerobic Digestion Technologies Used for Treatment of Municipal Organic Solid Waste, Updated June 2014
+- Current Anaerobic Digestion Technologies Used for Treatment of Municipal Organic Solid Waste (PDF download), Updated June 2014

-- Conversion Technologies Status Update Survey, April 2009
+- Conversion Technologies Status Update Survey (PDF download), April 2009

-- New and Emerging Conversion Technologies: Report to the Legislature, June 2007
+- New and Emerging Conversion Technologies: Report to the Legislature (PDF download), June 2007

-- Biofuels from Municipal Solid Waste, March 2007
+- Biofuels from Municipal Solid Waste (PDF download), March 2007